jneytchev-at-panw/pcs-migration-management/README.md

 Prisma Cloud components that can be migrated and synced by this script:

-Cloud Accounts - 	    Depends on: None
 Compliance Data -	    Depends on: None
 Enterprise Settings - Depends on: None
 Resource Lists - 	    Depends on: None
 Trusted IPs - 		    Depends on: None
-Account Groups - 	    Depends on: Cloud Accounts
+Account Groups - 	    Depends on: None
 Saved Searches -	    Depends on: Trusted IPs
 User Roles - 		      Depends on: Account Groups, Resources List
 Users - 		          Depends on: User Roles